2nd grade action verbs worksheets

 An action verb is the word in a sentence that tells what someone or something does: runs, whispered, builds, sang.
-In 2nd grade, students find the action word in a sentence and notice that every sentence needs a verb.
-In "The frog jumped over the log," the action verb is "jumped."
+Second graders find the action word in each sentence and notice that every sentence needs a verb.

-Free printable PDF, aligned to Common Core L.K.1.b.
-One skill per page, answer key on page two.
+Free printable PDF worksheet, aligned to Common Core L.K.1.b.

 The kind of sentences you'll get